alxshelepenok/lumen/content/posts/a-guide-to-ens-domains-ipfs-ethereum-name-service.md

 After all, today in the Web 2.0, **most hosting components are centralized**: Domains, dedicated hosting servers, and CDNs.
 ENS is the starting point for changing that, by making internet naming decentralized.

-And, when combined with [IPFS](https://ipfs.io/) (InterPlanetary File System), a P2P and user-controlled storage/hosting system, ENS begins to open up the door for decentralizing those Web 2.0’s hosting components, and making **entirely P2P & decentralized websites possible**.
+And, when combined with [IPFS](https://ipfs.io/) (InterPlanetary File System), a distributed, P2P file system, ENS begins to open up the door for getting rid of the centralized, censorship-prone DNS components of Web 2.0, and making **decentralized, P2P and censorship-resistant websites & apps possible**.

 Especially because of the fact ENS allows us to access content on decentralized storage like IPFS via decentralized [constant links](https://blog.fleek.co/posts/immutable-ipfs).
 Remember that, on IPFS, files are identified by their content not by a storage URL.
 Meaning their addresses/hashes (CID) change every time the content does.
 Imagine having to change your website’s url every time you made an update!